slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On analysis

 <!--
+- (kk) Rule of 7 in research.
+You can find out anything if you are willing to go seven levels.
+If the first source you ask doesn’t know, ask them who you should ask next, and so on down the line.
+If you are willing to go to the 7th source, you’ll almost always get your answer.
+- (kk) Extraordinary claims should require extraordinary evidence to be believed.
 - How can we overcome complexity bias?
 Occam’s razor suggests that the simplest solution or explanation is usually the correct one.
 - best way to deal with confirmation bias: You need to search out disconfirming evidence.
 - confirmaton bias, the mother of all bias.
 In truth, we all believe in things we can’t prove.
 If you’re intelligent, well-educated, and good at pulling facts, you’re going to be even better at confirming your own beliefs than someone who’s less intelligent or well-educated.
 Our brains are wired so that we make better lawyers than we do scientists, in that a lawyer will look for and use evidence to support their client, while ignoring and definitely not using evidence that does the opposite.
 We only want to watch television shows or read articles or listen to podcasts that confirm what we already believe -- what we already think we know.